 Mary Jo Ignoffo has written books on local and California history.
 Some are available through the California History Center (CHC) at De Anza www.calhistory.org or 408-864-8712.
-Most are also available through Amazon or Barnes and Noble.
+Most are also available through Amazon or your favorite book seller.

-Lucia Cerna's firsthand account of the Salvadoran martrydoms of 1989 and the process of settling in the United States.
-Interviews and commentary by De Anza instructor Mary Jo Ignoffo.
+La Verdad: A Witness to the Salvadoran Martyrs is Lucia Cerna's firsthand account of the Salvadoran martrydoms of 1989 and the process of settling in the United States.
+Oral history interviews and commentary by De Anza instructor Mary Jo Ignoffo.
 Orbis Books, 2014.

 Captive of the Labyrinth: Sarah L. Winchester, Heiress to the Rifle Fortune (2010) by Mary Jo Ignoffo